Tina Konyot Continues to Conquer Collecting Gaits Farm/USEF Festival of Champions

 Pestana Keeps the Winning Streak Alive in the National Junior Dressage Championship

-The second weekend of thekicked off at the USET Foundation Headquarters in Gladstone, NJ with the National Junior Dressage Championship.
+The second weekend of the 2010 Collecting Gaits Farm/USEF Dressage Festival of Champions kicked off at the USET Foundation Headquarters in Gladstone, NJ with the National Junior Dressage Championship.

 Twelve juniors contested the FEI Junior Team Test and after a morning of dressage under glorious conditions, three 'California Girls' (as they dubbed themselves) took the top three places.
 Led by Jamie Pestana (Livermore, CA) and Winzalot with a score of 68.5%, all of the top three have been on quite an adventure.
 They left the West Coast for the 2010 Adequan FEI North American Junior/Young Rider Championships presented by Gotham North three weeks ago in Lexington, KY, and traveled directly from that event to Gladstone to prepare for the Festival.